Want to know the difference between the cash and accrual accounting methods, and how to switch between them? Keep reading!

 - Go to Reports (Take me there).

 - Select a report.

-- Select Cash or Accrual under Accounting method (you can also select the Customise button to open the Customise Report window and change the setting in the General section).
+- Select Cash or Accrual under Accounting method.
+You can also select Customise to open the Customise report window and change the setting in the General section.

 - Select Run report.

-Talk to an accountant about which method is most appropriate for your company.
-For more information, visit find an Advisor page.
+Talk to an accountant about which method's best for your company.
+For more information, visit find an Advisor.